-Our assessment of Alectra's business risk profile reflects its fully regulated electric distribution operations in the supportive regulatory environment in the Province of Ontario and a large customer base that is partially offset by its limited regulatory and business diversity.
-Alectra's larger customer base of about one million customers in Ontario, including those of GHESI, are mostly residential (over 90%) and commercial, providing additional stability to cash flows as exposure to industry cyclicality is limited.
+Our assessment of Alectra's business risk reflects its fully regulated electric distribution operations in the supportive regulatory environment in the Province of Ontario and a stable customer base that is partially offset by its limited regulatory and business diversity.
+Alectra's customer base consists of about one million customers in Ontario that are mostly residential (over 90%) and commercial, providing stability to cash flows as exposure to industry cyclicality is limited.

-We believe the OEB provides a transparent, consistent, and independent regulatory framework that supports stable and predictable cash flows for the company, which we view as a credit strength.
+We believe the OEB has provided a transparent, consistent, and independent regulatory framework that supports stable and predictable cash flows for the company, which we view as a credit strength.
 This includes limiting commodity risk exposure since electricity costs are passed through to ratepayers.
 The tariff structure allows the operator to recover prudently spent operating costs, capital expenditures, or other unexpected material losses in a timely manner.
 These positive aspects are partially offset by our expectation that the company is allowed to defer rebasing rates for the next decade and its operations under a single regulator.
+Additionally, the revenue collection deferrals due to COVID-19 relief actions may result in volatile profitability measures.

-Alectra's limited riskier non-regulated utility operations include non-regulated solar generation and energy services businesses.
-These operations modestly offset the low-risk regulated operations.
+Alectra's non-utility operations include non-regulated solar generation and energy services businesses.
+We consider these operations riskier than the low-risk regulated operations.